What Are Cocaine & Crack?

 Snorting cocaine can damage the septum between the nostrils, causing a hole in the middle of the nose.

 Cocaine makes the heart beat faster and blood pressure and body temperature go up.
 It also can make the heart beat abnormally.
-Cocaine is so dangerous that using it just once can cause a heart attack, stroke, or even death.
+Cocaine is so dangerous that using it just one time can cause a heart attack, stroke, or even death.

 Where Can I Find Help?